The Blanket Fort Series Ch.1

 It's not a lack of discipline.
 It's an engineered design.
 Here's the science behind why screens are so hard to put down.

-Many games and cartoons incorporate rapid scene changes, constant novelty, and frequent mini-rewards.
+1. Persuasive technology floods the brain with "keep going" signals - Many games and cartoons incorporate rapid scene changes, constant novelty, and frequent mini-rewards.
 Dopamine spikes trigger the brain to keep reaching for more.

-Basically:"Ooh, that felt good… do it again."
+Basically: "Ooh, that felt good… do it again."

-Basically:"Ooh, that was better than expected… do it again."
+Basically: "Ooh, that was better than expected…do it again."

-When the brain anticipates the next hit of novelty or reward and gets cut off, some kids respond with irritability, restlessness, or full meltdowns.
-This is a genuine withdrawal-like response.
+3. Stopping can feel like something is being taken away - When the brain is anticipating the next hit of novelty and gets cut off, some kids respond with irritability, restlessness, or full meltdowns.
+This is a genuine withdrawal-like response, not a character flaw.

-"Just One More" is Slot Machine Psychology
+"Just One More" Is Slot Machine Psychology

-Here's something that changed everything for us: the apps and games our kids are using were literally designed using the same behavioural science that optimised Las Vegas slot machines.
+Here's something that changed everything for us: the apps and games our kids are using were designed using the same behavioural science that optimised Las Vegas slot machines.

 Slot machines don't pay out on every pull.
 They don't pay out on a predictable schedule either.
-They pay out randomly becasue that randomness is the entire mechanism.
+They pay out randomly because that randomness is the entire mechanism.
 When a reward is unpredictable, the brain doesn't relax between attempts.
 It ramps up.
 It pays closer attention.
 It stays in the loop, waiting for the hit.

 This is called variable-ratio reinforcement, and it produces the most compulsive behaviour of any reward structure ever studied in psychology.
 In lab research, rats pressed levers thousands of times chasing a random food pellet, while ignoring a lever that delivered a pellet every single time.
 Certainty is boring.
 Unpredictability is irresistible.